MerginMaps/mobile/INSTALL.md

-Building Mergin Maps Input from source - step by step
+Building Mergin Maps mobile app from source - step by step

 # Table of Contents